Why you learn from me to use conflict as an opportunity

-I do whatever I can to contribute to you.
-And I trust that you do the same.
+We trust that we both contribute to each other.
 We share our positive intentions and efforts, and accept our limitations.
 We practice being honest if we want something differently, and open to feedback.
-We work together to create an empathic and compassionate space, so you can experiment and you learn to be a better leader.
+We work together to create an empathic and compassionate space, so you can experiment and reach your goals.

 I open my heart to the suffering of others and stretch myself to contribute and bring joy.

 2. Empathy works